Using AMQP 1.0

 If you'd like to learn more about AMQP 1.0, consider taking a look at amqp.org.

-As of Solace PubSub+ software message broker version 8.4.0, and appliance load 8.3.0 for the Solace PuSub+ 3530/3560, message brokers can act as AMQP 1.0 brokers, so any AMQP 1.0 compliant client can interact with a message broker as it would with other AMQP 1.0 brokers.
+As of Solace PubSub+ software event broker version 8.4.0, and appliance load 8.3.0 for the Solace PuSub+ 3530/3560, event brokers can act as AMQP 1.0 brokers, so any AMQP 1.0 compliant client can interact with an event broker as it would with other AMQP 1.0 brokers.

 If you're already familiar with AMQP 1.0 and just want to start messaging, you'll want to go over to Get Started.
 There you'll find a number of tutorials that will help you get going in no time.